 Hanoi – The Capital City

-If you have your heart set on visiting Northern Vietnam, you will probably fly into Hanoi with some of the lowest flight fares available.
+If you have your heart set on visiting Northern Vietnam, you will probably fly into Hanoi (get some great deals here).
 This fascinating city is steeped in history but also unarguably in touch with the modern world.
 The first thing you will notice as you head into the city from the airport are thousands of motorbikes whizzing all over the place.
 It might look chaotic, but they all seem to follow some unwritten highway code and speeds are low and accidents surprisingly rare.

 There are so many things worth seeing in Hanoi, including Ho Chi Minh’s mausoleum and some notable lakes.
 The selection of restaurants in Hanoi is wide and varied with a noticeable French influence running central to some food staples such as baguettes and good quality cheese.
 Hanoi is the perfect starting point for your Indochina adventure and a great place to experience for 2/3 days.

 Halong Bay and the bays nearby truly are one of nature’s wonders and certainly, one of the must-visit destinations in Vietnam as a whole.
 Although there are plenty of cruise operators offering luxury Halong Bay cruise tours.
 They allow you to view the bay in all its splendor exclusively and the extra money you pay for the luxury services will be worth it without a doubt.
 Getting in contact with a luxury Halong Bay cruise operator before you leave home will allow you to design your own bespoke tours with any additional extras required.
 To sum up, a Halong Bay cruise is best experienced in premium comfort.
 After all, it’s not something you do every day!